creoapp/documentation/docs/creo/Navigation.md

 Large navigation bar.

 ### References
-[Navigation](../classes/Navigation.html) contains a complete list of properties and methods that can be used to customize a `Navigation` object.
+[NavigationBar](../classes/NavigationBar.html) contains a complete list of properties and methods that can be used to customize a `NavigationBar` object.